damoonsh/w/index.md

 title: Projects
 ---

-# Introduction

-I will write and coument my projects, compeition, and miscallenous coding material on here.
+I will write and document my projects and competition on here.